emmanuelferragne/academic-kickstart/content/post/et-voyla/index.md

 ![vowel heatmap](webHeat.png)
 ![vowel surface](webSurf.png)

 You can download the [installer here](https://github.com/emmanuelferragne/ETVOYLA).
+Go to the Releases tab and download the latest version of ETVOYLA_installer.exe.
 This is a Matlab standalone program (compatible with Windows 10 only): installation and start-up are particularly slow... so please be patient.